-The effects of using heavy equipment in and along streams in FRR are consistent with the analysis in the Programmatic EA, "Vegetation", Section 3.3.3.
-The Programmatic EA, Section 3.3.3.4, describes overall moderate impacts to vegetation after balancing moderate short-term adverse effects against highly beneficial long-term effects.
+The effects of using heavy equipment in and along streams in FRR are consistent with the analysis in the Programmatic EA Section 3.3.3, "Vegetation."
+The Programmatic EA, Section 3.3.3.3, describes overall moderate impacts to vegetation with moderate short-term adverse effects and highly beneficial long-term effects.
 No sensitive plant species or those listed under the ESA are present within the project area.

 The project would have short-term adverse effects on the local vegetation.
-The Holiday Farm Fire burned intensely through this area and has resulted in little live vegetation, so little disturbance of existing vegetation would occur as a result of this project.
-However, the use of heavy equipment and human activity throughout the project site may result in minimal impacts to the remaining vegetation; additionally the Cut Zones would be cleared of all vegetation.
+The Holiday Farm Fire burned intensely through this area and has resulted in little live vegetation, but substantial understory growth has occurred since.
+The use of heavy equipment and human activity throughout the project site may result in minimal impacts to the remaining vegetation; additionally, the cut zones would be cleared of all vegetation.
+However, all disturbed areas of the project site would be replanted with native trees, shrubs, grasses, sedges, and rushes to restore the vegetation community at the site.
 The long-term effects of the project would result in a restored riparian floodplain forest that would allow for native vegetation to re-establish within the project site.